-As you can see it’s suggests are not advisable and you are over consuming on carbohydrates.
-You would even consider this type of diet to be suggested for someone who might be mass gaining.
-Secondly we need to consider that the Food Pyramid was invented by the Farmers and Agricultural association of Australian (in Australia) which would explain why they want you to have vast servings of what they produce and sell.
-Carbohydrates on a daily bases for anyone regardless of goals should be no more than three or four servings per day and the only thing that differs between each person is the size of the serving.
+First, you are over consuming carbohydrates.
+Second, the Food Pyramid was invented by the Farmers and Agricultural Association of Australia.
+This explains why they want you to have vast servings of what they produce and sell.
+Carbohydrate intake on a daily basis, regardless of goals, should be no more than three or four servings.
+The only thing that differs between each person is the size of the serving.

-Dairy in such a large amount is also not recommended either as most people will agree that due to the high levels of heat involved in pasteurization the dairy loses virtually all of its calcium and is mostly useless, therefor a calcium supplement is always advised.
+Dairy in such a large amount is also not recommended.
+Most people will agree that due to the high levels of heat involved in pasteurization the dairy loses virtually all of its calcium and is mostly useless, therefor a calcium supplement is always advised.

-You might be wondering how this fits into vegetarian body building well I will get to that soon.
-First I just wanted to show you how some info can sit in the public domain for a long time and be totally out of date and incorrect but hardly if ever gets changed because governing bodies can either not be bothered or it is not a priority.
+You might be wondering how this fits into vegetarian body building.
+I will get to that soon.
+First I just wanted to show you how some info can sit in the public domain for a long time.
+It can be totally out of date and incorrect.
+Yet, it hardly if ever gets changed because governing bodies either can’t be bothered or it’s not a priority.

-For years we have been educated and under the belief that flesh is crucial to our diets and we need them, not through conspiracy or anything else but just through traditional thinking and lack of research however now we know different.
+For years we have been led to believe that flesh is crucial to our diets.
+However, through traditional thinking and lack of research however now we know different.

-There are many variations of Vegetarianism, there are some variations that only eat some types of flesh and others that do not but the basic principal stays the same which is that they do not eat flesh.
+There are many variations of Vegetarianism.
+Some variations only eat some types of flesh.
+Others do not but the basic principal stays the same – they do not eat flesh.